-Step 3: Collect information about the microclimates at the site, to determine where you need to compensate for non-uniform watering requirements by adding more emitters in hot or less in cool spots.
-For example, is the valve irrigating only in the sun, or does it wrap around a building into the shade
+Step 3: Collect information about the microclimates at the site to determine where you need to compensate for non-uniform watering requirements.
+For example, is a valve irrigating only in the sun, or does it wrap around a building into the shade?

 Step 4: Calculate the number of gallons per day needed by the least-thirsty plant on each valve, to establish that valve’s base-line irrigation run time.
 For example, if the least-thirsty plant on a valve needs only .25 gallon per day, then two minutes per day (using one emitter) is that valve’s base-line.